andrew/ultimate-awesome/README.md

 - [awesome-sslrec-papers](https://github.com/hkuds/awesome-sslrec-papers) - A Comprehensive Survey of Self-Supervised Learning for Recommendation.
 - [awesome-azure-devops](https://github.com/johnlokerse/awesome-azure-devops) - An awesome list of Azure DevOps content created by Microsoft or the Community!.
 - [awesome-org-roam](https://github.com/kot-behemoth/awesome-org-roam) - 📒 A curated list of awesome Org-roam resources.
-- [awesome-litestar](https://github.com/litestar-org/awesome-litestar) - A curated list of resources related to Litestar. .
 - [awesome-saas-directories](https://github.com/mahseema/awesome-saas-directories) - A curated list of top best SaaS directories and platforms to launch and promote your SaaS product .
 - [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-3dgs](https://github.com/pdaicode/awesome-3dgs) - A curried list of recent literature of 3D Gaussians.
 - [awesome-mcp-servers](https://github.com/pipedreamhq/awesome-mcp-servers) - A collection of MCP servers.
+- [awesome-neural-sbi](https://github.com/smsharma/awesome-neural-sbi) - Community-sourced list of papers and resources on neural simulation-based inference.
 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [awesome-cloudnative](https://github.com/wh211212/awesome-cloudnative) - 💯An awesome & curated list of best applications and tools for Cloud Native.💻 .
 - [awesome-snowkit](https://github.com/anissen/awesome-snowkit) - A curated list of resources by the snõwkit collective (